-2.2.1 Novel selective pressures on human sociality
+Novel selective pressures on human sociality

-Unlike other primate species, humans possess a sophisticated "intentionality system," which is the capacity to represent mental states as the unseen causes of behaviour (Bering 2002; Povinelli and Bering 2002).
-This intentionality system is foundational for a uniquely human cognitive specialization: "second- and third-order representation" - the ability to know what others know, and to know that they know what we know, or did (i.e. A knows that B knows what A knows, or did).
+Unlike other primate species, humans possess a sophisticated "theory of mind" and, in particular, an "intentionality system," which is the capacity to represent mental states as the unseen causes of behaviour (Bering 2002; Povinelli and Bering 2002).
+This intentionality system is foundational for a uniquely human cognitive specialization: "second- and thirdorder representation" - the ability to know what others know, and to know that they know what we know, or did (i.e. A knows that B knows what A knows, or did).
 Humans also differ from other species in having complex language (allowing information about specific social behaviours to spread among the group).
 Consequently, B can inform C by word of mouth about A's actions, information that can profoundly influence the nature of subsequent interactions between A and C, with significant fitness consequences (for example, if A stole from B in the absence of any social others, then retaliation against A might come from C,D, or E and so on, perhaps days, weeks, or months later).
 Through the lens of this evolutionary novelty, many higher-function and premeditated human behaviours take on great adaptive significance, including the murder of witnesses, revenge, suicide, and generosity (Bering and Shackelford 2004).
-With humans, therefore, natural selection has a new workbench to shape human behaviour that Darwin did not consider.
+With humans, therefore, natural selection has a new workbench to shape behavioural adaptations that Darwin did not consider.
 No other species are subject to its effects.

-Before these social cognitive processes evolved, selfish behaviour would be consistently selected for as long as it conferred a net payoff (even when this occurred in full view of others).
-As an analogy, chimpanzees can be selfish in front of other chimpanzees without their behaviour being reported to absent others.
+Before the evolution of the intentionality system and complex language, selfish behaviour would be consistently selected for as long as it conferred a net payoff (even when this occurred in full view of others).
+For example, chimpanzees can be selfish in front of other chimpanzees without their behaviour being reported to absent others.
 There can therefore be no negative repercussions from absent third parties because such individuals could not entertain others' knowledge states (nor could they learn such complex information by communication).

-After the evolution of language and higher-order social cognition, by contrast, it was in the genes' interests to avoid selfish behaviour in contexts that could bring negative repercussions (now, one had to worry about the consequences of other actors, wholly removed from the scene of the crime, learning of the act and responding later).
-People could hear, discover, infer, remember, report, gossip, hypothesize and act on others' behaviour - even long after the event.
+After the evolution of the intentionality system and complex language, by contrast, it was in the genes' interests to avoid selfish behaviour in contexts that could bring negative repercussions (now, one had to worry about the consequences of other actors, wholly removed from the scene of the crime, learning of the act and responding later).
+People could hear, discover, infer, remember, report, hypothesize, plan and act on others' behaviour - even long after the event.
 What are the consequences?

-2.2.2 God-fearing strategies
+God-fearing strategies

-Selfish behaviour is evolutionarily ancient, whereas higher-order social cognition and language are evolutionarily novel.
+Selfish behaviour is evolutionarily ancient, whereas the intentionality system and complex language are evolutionarily novel.
 So while selfish behaviours might have paid off in the simpler social life of our prehistoric ancestors, many of them (or too many of them) would bring a net fitness loss in a cognitively sophisticated, whispering society.
-The advent of these novel cognitive abilities increased the likelihood of public exposure for selfish behaviour which, in our EEA, could bring high costs of retaliation by other group members (involving social sanctions, seizure of property, physical harm, ostracism, imprisonment, punishment of kin, or death).
+The advent of these novel cognitive abilities increased the likelihood of public exposure for selfish behaviour, which could bring high costs of retaliation by other group members (involving social sanctions, seizure of property, physical harm, ostracism, imprisonment, punishment of kin, or death).